vyca2017/content/content/tutorials/freecom/part-3.md

 To find out more about how the `SubscriptionClient` works, you can visit the [repository](https://github.com/apollographql/subscriptions-transport-ws) where it's implemented.

-Let's now see what the actual code looks like that we need to setup the `ApolloClient` and prepare it for subscriptions.
+Let's now see how we can to setup the `ApolloClient` and prepare it for using subscriptions.

 First, in order to use the `SubscriptionClient` in your application, you need to add it as a dependency: